Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Spawned aircraft now align with the spawner's facing when landing.
 - Fixed the bug that waypointing unarmed infantries with agent/engineer/occupier to a spyable/capturable/occupiable building triggers EnteredBy event by executing capture mission.
 - `PowerUpN` building animations can now use `Powered` & `PoweredLight/Effect/Special` keys.
+- Fixed a desync potentially caused by displaying of cursor over selected `DeploysInto` units.

 ## Fixes / interactions with other extensions